j-b-smith/Mario-Party-Scorekeeper/README.md

 I have played Mario Party since I was a kid and I thought what better way to learn full-stack development and React than with a scorekeeper!

 The Mario Party Score Keeper is a MERN stack web app that allows the user to track games played and player scores for the first 7 Mario Party games.
-The user is able to view games played, add new games, and delete games.
+The user is able to view games played, add new games, edit games and delete games.

 This project is a work-in-progress and a learning experience for me in the MERN stack of development.